states Crossword Puzzles

 Across

-- matter with a fixed volume and shape
+- A state of matter with a fixed shape and volume.

 Down